Sơn Tùng M-TP: Public image and achievements

-Tùng, as one of the most successful Vietnamese contemporary music artists, has been called the "King of V-pop".
+Tùng, as one of the most successful Vietnamese contemporary music artists, has been called the "Prince of V-pop".
 Forbes Vietnam and Thể thao & Văn hóa described the singer "a phenomenon of Vietnamese pop".
 According to Thể thao & Văn hóa's Cung Ly, Tùng's knack for "smoothly" blending originality with mainstream K-pop was the reason for his success.
 However, public reception during his early career was polarized.
 Due to Tùng's past copyright issues, his work was frequently compared to other foreign songs.
 Forbes Vietnam's contributor Phan T. Trang wrote that although the public has been more "generous and open" towards the singer since the releases of "Lạc trôi" and "Nơi này có anh", the Vietnamese industry at large still doubts his creativity.

 In 2015, the WeChoice Awards named Tùng one of its five Inspiration Ambassadors (the awards show's top honor).
 It also voted him one of the ten most influential people in Vietnam in 2014 and 2017, and one of 2015's five most influential artists.
 In May 2016, U.S. President Barack Obama mentioned Tùng during a speech examining the impact of social media on young Vietnamese.
 The speech was part of Obama's town-hall meeting with members of the Young Southeast Asian Leaders Initiative in Ho Chi Minh City.
 In 2018, Forbes Vietnam included Tùng in its annual 30 Under 30 list.
 He has also been included on the Green Wave Awards' top-five Favorite Singers (Top Hit board) list three consecutive times since 2015.

 Tùng has been described as a fashion icon, despite his fashion and music being repeatedly compared to South Korean musician G-Dragon and members of BigBang.
 In 2017, Vietnamese Elle gave him a Style Award for Most Stylish Male Singer.
 His fan base, Sky, has a large following in the country.
 Tùng has endorsed a number of brands and companies, including Oppo, Yamaha and Jollibee.
 Oppo launched the singer's phone line, Sơn Tùng M-TP Limited Edition F3, in June 2017.
 A pair of shoes from Biti's Hunter collection sold out after its product placement in the "Lạc trôi" music video.
 Biti's recognized it as a factor in its 300-percent increase in sales, which helped revive the brand.
-In September 2016, Tùng's red-carpet interview at The Face Vietnam first season finale went viral.
-It inspired memes, remixes, original songs performed by Hồ Ngọc Hà, Noo Phước Thịnh and Only C, and eventually received a WeChoice Award for Catchphrase of the Year.
-Only C's song, "Yêu là 'tha thu'", was on the soundtrack of the film Em chưa 18 (2017) and became a hit.
+Tùng's red-carpet interview in September 2016 gained widespread attention, leading to the creation of memes, remixes, popular songs, and ultimately earning a WeChoice Award for Catchphrase of the Year.
+He became the first Vietnamese artist to receive YouTube Diamond Play Button in July 2022.